MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Usage.md

 </ng-scrollbar>
 ```

-By default a content wrapper element will be created inside the viewport to hold its content. optionally, you can select
+By default, a content wrapper element will be created inside the viewport to hold its content.
+Optionally, you can select
 a custom content wrapper using the input `[externalContentWrapper]`

 #### Example of passing content wrapper selector: